zzulueta/github-copilot-L400-exercises/Exercises/Exercises2.md

 2. Save report to: `workspace-review-report.md`

 ### Part E: Performing Code Reviews on Uncommited Changes and Inline Review.
+**Scenario**: You want to compare inline code review vs. chat-based review for uncommitted changes.
 1. Select Source Control in the Left Navigation Bar (Ctrl+Shift+G).
 2. Select Code Review - Uncommited Changes (found in the Source Control panel).
 3. Navigate through the Code Review comments using the arrows in the top right of the Code Review panel.